 Purple Heart Fee Exemption:

 a recipient of a Purple Heart is exempt from paying the following motor vehicle license and registration fees: automobile

 driver education fee; motor vehicle registration fee; license plate issuance fees; uninsured motorist identification fee;

 and local option transportation corridor preservation fee.
 The only fee due is property tax or age-based fee.

-Scott B Lundell Tuition
+Scott B Lundell Tuition Waiver

-for Military Members’ Surviving DependentsThis Bill waives the undergraduate
+Surviving DependentsThis Bill waives

 The Utah Department of Veterans Affairs is the administering agency for this benefit.
-Call 1-800-894-9497 or (801) 326-2372 for information
+Call 1-800-894-9497 or (801) 326-2372

 for information on how to use this benefit.

 Honorary High School Diplomas

 Korea and Vietnam who left High School for military service are eligible to receive Honorary High School Diplomas from the

 school they left.
 Contact the local school district for information on how to receive the diploma.

 Veterans License Plates

 Utah veteran’s license plates may be purchased from any DMV for an initial $25.00 contribution to the Utah State

 special group license plates for Purple Heart recipients, Pearl Harbor Survivors or former POW’s are exempt of application

 and renewal fees: however, regular registration and property tax fees still must be paid.
 Proper evidence to present for